Ruwayda: Written records

-Historical accounts of Ruwayda are scarce, with only two accounts being known.
+Historical accounts of Ruwayda are scarce, with only two definitively identified accounts being known.
 The first is a manuscript dating to the 1800s called Lam al-Shihab, which, according to Kuwaiti writer and historian Abu Hakima, refers to Ruwayda as being among the towns which were raided by the Wahhabis of Nejd in 1790.
 John Gordon Lorimer's 1908 encyclopedia Gazetteer of the Persian Gulf, Oman and Central Arabia is the other source which makes mention of Ruwayda, describing it as an abandoned village located 3 miles north of Al Khuwayr.
 He reported that, according to local sources, it was deserted around the 1760s when its inhabitants migrated to the newly founded town of Zubarah.

 Excavation history

 Due to a lack of standing structures and a dearth of documentation in historical texts, Ruwayda was overlooked by the earliest archaeological expeditions launched in Qatar.
 It was not until 1973 that the British archaeological mission led by Beatrice De Cardi discovered the site.
 In her 1978 report, she noted the presence of a fort and two zones of settlement.
 She also claimed that she and her team unearthed artifacts dating to the 10th century, although to date no archaeologists who have excavated the site have reported similar findings.

 The Qatar Museums Authority sought help from the University of Wales Trinity Saint David to make an assessment of the site in January 2009.
 Various artifacts and structural remnants were found, prompting the authority to direct large-scale excavations of the site from 2011 to 2014.